-The EU has strict regulation on the health and safety of products.
-Therefore, the business will have to comply with statutory requirements for electric bicycles defined by EU legal bodies to avoid fines.
+The EU has strict regulations on the health and safety of products.
+Therefore, the business must comply with statutory requirements for electric bicycles defined by EU legal bodies to avoid fines.

 Project Constraints: General Business Requirements

-As the project is operating in the business environment, the business will have specific limitations.
+As the project operates in the business environment, the business will have specific limitations.

 - Timescale/Deadline: The business must complete the prototype by the end of 2020.